The Bitter Truth Behind Trump's "War on Drugs"

 Pichardo sees the patterns.
 Where heroin once dominated, fentanyl now reigns.
 And when that disappears, it will be replaced by something else.
 “The war on drugs has never worked and never will,” she says.
 Because as long as there is despair, there will be people seeking escape in chemical numbness – and others profiting from it.

-While Trump makes bold statements about fighting the cartels, the fentanyl trade is thriving more than ever.
-Prices for a pill in Los Angeles have dropped to just $1.50 – clear evidence of an unbroken supply.
-The cartels have long developed strategies to bypass stricter border controls.
-They use U.S. citizens as couriers, mix their products with other substances, and stay one step ahead of law enforcement.
-Even enhanced surveillance measures, like CIA drones over Mexican drug labs, cannot stop them.
-The Mexican government has responded, including with tighter controls on chemical imports from China – the main source of fentanyl precursors.
-But as long as demand in the U.S. remains high, the supply will remain steady.
+While Trump delivers tough talk about fighting drugs, the fentanyl business is thriving more than ever.
+In Los Angeles, the price of a single pill has fallen to as little as 1.50 dollars – a clear sign of an undiminished supply.
+The cartels have long since developed strategies to bypass tighter border controls.
+They use US citizens as couriers, mix their product with other substances, and stay one step ahead of law enforcement.
+Even expanded surveillance measures, such as CIA drones over Mexican drug laboratories, have done little to change that reality.
+The Mexican government has nonetheless taken action, including stricter controls on chemical imports from China – the primary source of fentanyl’s precursor materials.
+But as long as demand in the United States remains unabated, the supply will remain secure as well.

-The truth is bitter: Trump’s “solution” to the fentanyl crisis is nothing more than a media-savvy distraction.
-He needs the cartels as a villain to divert attention from the real crisis – a crisis deeply rooted in American society.
-In a country where the healthcare and social systems are chronically underfunded, where mental illness often goes untreated, where economic insecurity and lack of perspective drive millions into addiction, drug use remains high – no matter which drug is currently dominant.
+The truth is bitter: Trump’s “solution” of redirecting the fentanyl crisis toward Venezuela is nothing more than a media driven diversion.
+He needs enemies to distract from failure, from decades of mistakes in domestic policy, from the real crisis itself.
+The major surge in the United States began in 2018, during Trump’s first term – a crisis that is now deeply embedded in American society.
+In a country where the health care and social systems are chronically underfunded, where Robert Kennedy Jr. has been installed as health secretary and operates like a butcher, where mental illness often goes untreated, where economic insecurity and lack of prospects push millions toward addiction, drug use remains high – regardless of which substance happens to dominate at any given time.

 The survivors of Kensington know this.
 Rosalind Pichardo knows this.
 The cartels know this.
 Only Donald Trump pretends not to know.